PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 Its function AST is identical to the former exporter definition, while an unsupported ModelIR is rejected before any artifact directory is created.

+TFLite-backed and SavedModel-backed PyTorch package exports live with the other artifact writers in `pytorch_artifact_exporters.py`.
+Their public-boundary-only metadata builders live in `pytorch_export_support.py`.
+Both paths reuse the shared package scaffolding, copy only the explicitly requested backing artifact, and reject missing sources before creating output.
+All four function ASTs are identical to their former exporter definitions; neither path imports TensorFlow.

 ## Runtime-check memory boundary

 The direct backend releases the legacy GraphSurgeon graph before ModelIR